DPRM: A Plug-in Doob h transform-induced Token-Ordering Module for Discrete Diffusion Models: Experiment Details and Mechanism Controls

-\paragraph{Statistical uncertainty.} For forward folding, all models are evaluated on the same CAMEO2022 target set, so we report paired bootstrap intervals over the 163 targets when comparing each ordering variant to DPLM-2 Bit.
-For co-generation, the generated structures are not paired sample-by-sample across methods, so we report ordinary bootstrap intervals over the 250 generated samples pooled across the five lengths, and independent bootstrap intervals for deltas against DPLM-2 Bit.
-All intervals use $5{,}000$ bootstrap resamples.
-The raw summaries, deltas, and plotting artifacts are stored under \texttt{eval\_outputs/comparisons/dplm2bit\_order\_ablation}.
+\paragraph{Statistical uncertainty.} For forward folding, all variants are evaluated on the same CAMEO2022 target set, so differences should be read as paired target-level comparisons.
+For co-generation, generated structures are not paired sample-by-sample across methods; we therefore summarize macro means over the length buckets and use unpaired generated-sample uncertainty rather than claiming paired sample-level superiority.
+When repeated generation seeds are available, we also report seed-to-seed variation.

-\paragraph{Results under the original DPLM metrics.} In forward folding, all three ordering-aware variants are statistically indistinguishable from one another and uniformly better than DPLM-2 Bit: each reduces backbone RMSD by $6.03$ with paired-bootstrap $95\%$ interval $[-6.53,-5.54]$ and improves TM-score by $0.025$ with interval $[0.0186,0.0317]$.
-In unconditional co-generation, all three ordering-aware variants again improve designable rate over DPLM-2 Bit, by $+16.8$pp for Progressive DPLM, $+16.4$pp for DPRM-DPLM, and $+16.0$pp for DPRM(random)-DPLM, with intervals $[+8.8,+24.8]$pp, $[+8.4,+24.8]$pp, and $[+8.0,+24.0]$pp. The confidence-progressive controller is strongest on the repository's global foldability metrics, with bb-TM gain $+0.0558$ $[0.0348,0.0766]$ and pLDDT gain $+9.01$ $[6.71,11.25]$.
-DPRM-DPLM remains competitive on bb-TM, with gain $+0.0542$ $[0.0343,0.0738]$, and has the smallest ca-RMSD penalty among the ordering-aware variants, $+8.97$ $[3.42,14.36]$, compared with $+24.91$ $[18.79,31.08]$ for Progressive DPLM and $+13.50$ $[7.78,18.94]$ for DPRM(random)-DPLM.
-We therefore interpret the protein experiment as genuinely multi-objective: ordering matters a great deal, but the best controller depends on which structural metric one prioritizes.

-\paragraph{Interpretation.} The DPLM results are useful because they separate several notions of protein quality: local structural agreement, global fold similarity, model confidence, and designability.
-Unlike GSM8K-style reasoning, these metrics need not move together.
-The clean four-way ablation still shows that ordering alone materially changes the protein diffusion trajectory under a fixed architecture, but it changes the earlier conclusion about \emph{which} ordering rule looks best.
-Under the repository's current metrics, the confidence-progressive controller is strongest overall in co-generation, whereas DPRM-DPLM offers a milder trade-off with comparable bb-TM and designable rate but a substantially smaller ca-RMSD penalty.
-This still supports the plug-in claim, but it also suggests that future protein-specific DPRM controllers should use richer utilities than the current generic AAR-based estimator if the goal is to dominate confidence on all structural metrics simultaneously.